prbsh9/Suspicious-Activity-Detection-from-videos/README.md

 # Suspicious-Activity-Detection-from-videos

 ### Extract frames from the video:
-fileToSearch.ipynb - extract frames to their respective dir from video dataset.
+get_frames_from_video.ipynb - extract frames to their respective dir from video dataset.

 ### Way1 Plain CNN
 ImageclassifierCNN.ipynb- update required.. tried with CNN using keras/tf and a image as a single data of either normal or abnormal.<br>